grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 * execution - is where we get feedback on whether the production code exhibits the behaviors that the specification describes
 * reading - is where we use the already written specification to obtain knowledge about the production code.

 Thus, the name "test" seems like narrowing down what we are doing here too much.
-My feelings is that maybe a different name would be better - hence the term *specification*.
+My feeling is that maybe a different name would be better - hence the term *specification*.

-The discovery of tests' role as a specification is quite recent and there is no uniform terminology connected to it yet.
+The discovery of the tests' role as a specification is quite recent and there is no uniform terminology connected to it yet.
 Some like to call the process of using tests as specifications *Specification By Example* to say that the tests are examples that help specify and clarify the functionality being developed.
-Some use the term BDD (*Behavior-Driven Development*) to emphasize that writing tests is really about analysing and describing behaviors.
+Some use the term BDD (*Behavior-Driven Development*) to emphasize that writing tests is really about analyzing and describing behaviors.
 Also, you might encounter different names for some particular elements of this approach, for example, a "test" can be referred to as a "spec", or an "example", or a "behavior description", or a "specification statement" or "a fact about the system" (as you already saw in the chapter on tools, the xUnit.NET framework marks each "test" with a `[Fact]` attribute, suggesting that by writing it, we are stating a single fact about the developed code.
 By the way, xUnit.NET also allows us to state ‘theories' about our code, but let's leave this topic for another time).

 Given this variety in terminology, I'd like to make a deal: to be consistent throughout this book, I will establish a naming convention, but leave you with the freedom to follow your own if you so desire.
-The reason for this naming convention is pedagogical -- I am not trying to create a movement to change established terms or to invent a new methodology or anything -- my hope is that by using this terminology throughout the book, you'll look at some things differently[^opensourcebook].
+The reason for this naming convention is pedagogical -- I am not trying to create a movement to change established terms or to invent a new methodology or anything -- I hope that by using this terminology throughout the book, you'll look at some things differently[^opensourcebook].
 So, let's agree that for the sake of this book:

 **Specification Statement** (or simply **Statement**, with a capital 'S')